-- recognize trends and tendencies apparent in the musics of a selection of the world's peoples; - demonstrate fundamental and informed understanding of the South African music industry.
+- demonstrate fundamental and informed understanding of the musics of a selection of the world's peoples; - recognize trends and tendencies apparent in the musics of a selection of the world's peoples; - demonstrate fundamental and informed understanding of the South African music industry.

-- · Basic knowledge of the concepts 'culture' and 'musical culture'; - Basic knowledge of approaches in cultural analysis; - The ability to discuss key concepts, establish logical relations between phenomena, and present coherent arguments; - Apply their knowledge and skills in basic analyses of case studies as well as a practical investigation of an active musical culture of their own choice; - Professional ethical behaviour in conducting their practical investigation.
+- Basic knowledge of the concepts 'culture' and 'musical culture': - Basic knowledge of approaches in cultural analysis; - The ability to discuss key concepts, establish logical relations between phenomena, and present coherent arguments; - Apply their knowledge and skills in basic analyses of case studies as well as a practical investigation of an active musical culture of their own choice: - Professional ethical behaviour in conducting their practical investigation.